MoeraOrg/moeraorg.github.io/overview/cheaper-names.md

 Hash of this key in an encoded form (for example, [bech32][1]-encoded) may be used as a *surrogate name* (looks like `0c5xw7kv`).
-In practice, it will be enough to display the first 8 characters of the encoded key to the user — it will give about 1 trillion variants and probability of collision will be low enough.
+In practice, it will be enough to display the first 8 characters of the encoded key to the user — it will give about 1 trillion variants, and the probability of collision will be low enough.
 Internally though, the whole hash should be used.